microsoft/WinDbg-Samples/TargetComposition/SymBuilder/Readme.txt

                                   services to access if it is within its own unique service (particularly if multiple symbol providers are aggregated together).

+    * ImportSymbols.[h/cpp]     - An "on demand" symbol importer which reads symbolic data from DbgHelp in an on demand basis and copies it over to the symbol builder.
+This allows the builder to effectively be used to "add to" public symbols available from the symbol server.
+In reality, everything is still symbol builder symbols.
+It is just that every query is passed to the importer first to do an "on demand" import of what is being queried for.

 3) The upper edge data model layer (using DbgModel.h and DbgModelClientEx.h)

     ApiProvider.[h/cpp]         - The API exposed to the data model allowing for manipulation of symbols, types,